 The Amsterdam Merit Scholarship (AMS) is a full scholarship.
 Scholarship recipients become part of a select community, taking part, for example, in extracurricular activities developed especially for them.

 The scholarship is highly competitive; there are approximately five scholarships available for Humanities students.

-*The TOEFL institution code for the University of Amsterdam is 9011.
-Students will need to enter this code on their answer sheets when sitting for the examination.
+* The TOEFL institution code for the University of Amsterdam is 9011.
+Students will need to enter this code on their answer sheets when taking the exam.
 If asked for a department code, please indicate none, or 99 (any department not listed).

 The Graduate School of Humanities only accepts English language score reports from tests taken within the past two years.

-To be able to apply for the AMS Scholarship, providing an English language score report is mandatory if you do not meet the above exemption requirement.
-Exemptions from the Examination Board are not accepted as proof of English proficiency in the scholarship application.
+If you are applying for the AMS scholarship and you do not meet the exemption criteria mentioned above, an English language test is mandatory.
+Exemptions from the Examination Board are not accepted as proof of English proficiency for the scholarship application.

-Please make sure you submit your Master's and scholarship application before 15 January.
+Please make sure to submit your Master's and scholarship application before 15 January.
 Late or incomplete applications for the AMS scholarship will not be considered.

 The University of Amsterdam cannot be held responsible for the contents of the information presented here or for any consequences resulting from its use.
 No rights can be obtained from the information presented here.